turnerjc/starfinder-ship-builder/_site/readme.md

 ## Production and Development Modes

 For development, work on the base folder.
-Run `grunt watch` to compile in dev mode.
-Run `grunt` to compile once for production deployment.

 When ready to deploy, run Grunt.
 Minified files will appear in the `app` folder.
 Just copy this folder to the server.